andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 ![Dashboard](dashboard_exercise_productivity.png)

+In contrast to the descriptive statistics, the visualisations were created to provide a comparison of exercise habits and perceived cognitive functions.
+Therefore, the following analysis focuses on observed associations rather than statistical inference.

 Without adding too much emphasis on the mood score, which unarguably showcases a high consensus regarding its positive change following exercise, questions instead arose about how increased energy, reduced stress, and motivation relates to short-term productivity.